ocean-slang/Coastal-OC-Remote-Sensing-V2/README.md

-# Modeling Coastal Water Clarity Using Landsat-8 and Sentinel-2 version 1
+# Modeling Coastal Water Clarity Using Landsat-8 and Sentinel-2 version 2 (MOST RECENT)
 Tools and resources for ocean color remote sensing of the Virginia Coast Reserve.
 Can be modified for your water body of interest.
 Folder contains code for analysis and modeling, resources, code for processing Level-1 Landsat-8/Sentinel-2 images, etc.

 **Overview of workflow:**